KrisieP/Band-Project/README.md

 ### Contact Us Section

-In the contact-us section i have made the following filed manditory to complete Name, Email, Enquiry Description, I have chosen to leave the phone number as non-complusory as most users do not like to provide phone numbers upon making enquiries as a whole so doing this should help to build the level of enquiries the band recieve.
+In the contact-us section i have made the following filed manditory to complete Name, Email, Enquiry Description, I have chosen to leave the phone number as non-complusory as some users do not like to provide phone numbers upon making enquiries, as a whole so doing this should help to build the level of enquiries the band recieve.

 In the event and enquiry details section I have used some decriptive place holder text to help guide the user into what they would need to let tyhe band know what they want for booking, this will help the band with returning a comprehensive reply.